trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="keybase7.jpeg" max-width="434" %}

 {% include callout.html content="**Step 10.** Highlight your private key and copy to a text file.
-Save this to removable media like a USB flash drive or CD/DVD and store in a secure location.
+Save this to removable media like a USB flash drive or CD/DVD.
 You may want to make multiple copies as there is no way to recover this key if you lose it.
-Also ensure you save your key passphrase (Same as Keybase account password) to a secure location this is required to unlock your key." type="default" %}
+Also ensure you write down your key passphrase (Same as Keybase account password) this is required to unlock your key.
+Store both in a physically secure location." type="default" %}

+{% include tip.html content="A great physically secure location is a safe, preferably a fire safe." %}

 {% include image.html file="keybase8.jpeg" max-width="434" %}